DCD-Ecosystem/dcd_cdt/docs/09_tutorials/03_create-an-abi-file.md

 ## Putting it all Together

-Finally, once all the pieces are strewn together, we have ourselves a ABI file that accurately describes the `eosio.token` contract.
+Finally, once all the pieces are strewn together, we have ourselves a ABI file that accurately describes the `dcd.token` contract.

 ```json
 {